Lifestyle

 This classic canoe trip moves through the northwest corner of Algonquin Park and is ideal for those looking for wildlife, stunning lakes, and tasty meals cooked over an open fire.

-Customize a canoe trip to fit your group or family.
-They feature gourmet back-country meals, amazing wildlife viewing, and our award-winning guide service.
+Customize a private canoe trip to fit your group or family.
+These canoe trips feature gourmet back-country meals, amazing wildlife viewing, and our award-winning guide service.
 Start your trip on any day and pick a route that fits your expectations and level of experience.

 This family canoe trip moves through the northwest corner of Algonquin Provincial Park and is ideal for those families looking for adventure!
 The pace is relaxed and suitable for families of all abilities and experience levels.